 Board of Directors

-The Coalition of American Canyoneers has a seven-member board.
-Board members serve two-year terms, and elections are held for board positions each July.
+The Coalition of American Canyoneers board members serve two-year terms, and elections are held for board positions each July.
 CAC held its first formal board election in July of 2012.

 sonny Lawrence